- How do I register for courses?

 17. My language placement score placed me in the third year of the language.
 Have I satisfied the General Education requirement of studying a language other than English?

 You do not need to take a Quantitative and Analytical Reasoning course during your first semester.
-You can find out more information about this requirement and math placement here.
-(Quantitative and Analytical Reasoning)[back to top]back to top]
+You can find out more information about this requirement and math placement on our Quantitative and Analytical Reasoning Requirement page.

 21. If I sign up for an MOI that is also a writing centered course, does it count for both requirements?